andre-j3sus/ist-meic-notes/2nd-semester/cpd/02-parallel-programming-openmp.md

   * Ordered: `#pragma omp ordered`;
   * Master: `#pragma omp master` - only the master thread executes the code inside the block;
   * Single: `#pragma omp single` - only one thread executes the code inside the block;
+    * The `nowait` clause can be used to avoid the implicit barrier at the end of the block;
+    * The `copyprivate(list)` clause can be used to update all copies of the variables in the list with the value of the original variable;

+* **Conditional Parallelism**: `#pragma omp if` - specifies a condition that must be true for the parallel region to be created;

 There is also the **reduction** clause, which is used to perform a reduction operation on a variable: